bowencool/blog/src/content/blog/how-to-encrypt-backup-your-data-on-your-nas.md

 ### [Duplicacy](https://github.com/gilbertchen/duplicacy)

-Enhanced version of Duplicati, which boasts the most powerful backup features ([it has compared itself with competitors](https://github.com/gilbertchen/duplicacy?tab=readme-ov-file#comparison-with-other-backup-tools)), let me highlight a few key points:
+Enhanced version of Duplicati, which boasts a better powerful backup features ([it has compared itself with competitors](https://github.com/gilbertchen/duplicacy?tab=readme-ov-file#comparison-with-other-backup-tools)), let me highlight a few key points:

+- Command line version is free while Web GUI is not free.
 - Data deduplication feature that can save a lot of storage space.
 (Similar to Git, Seafile, and it seems ZFS also has this feature)
 - Multiple repositories can share one storage, maximizing the use of data deduplication.
 - Backup one repository to multiple storages.
 - Not using fixed size but average size, which saves space and time when only modifying a small part of files.
 - If backup files are damaged, only relevant files are affected without impacting the entire directory.
 - More active development team and fewer negative messages.
-- Command line version is free while Web GUI is not free.

 ### [Kopia](https://github.com/kopia/kopia/)

-It's also an excellent tool, but it's still in beta, so I won't go into detail this time around.
+It is also a very good tool, but it is still in the beta stage.
+I also tried it and felt that it was much better than the previous two.

 ## Storage Endpoint Selection